-The following table sets forth, at March 5, 2018, information with respect to the ownership of our common stock by each beneficial owner who, insofar as is known to us, owned more than 5% of our outstanding shares of common stock, each Director, our chief executive officer, each of our other executive officers and our Directors and executive officers as a group.
-Percentage of common stock is based on 73,059,322 shares of common stock outstanding at March 5, 2018.
+The following table sets forth, at March 2, 2020, information with respect to the ownership of our common stock by each beneficial owner who, insofar as is known to us, owned more than 5% of our outstanding shares of common stock, each Director, our chief executive officer, each of our other executive officers and our Directors and executive officers as a group.
+Ownership information for the directors and officers or those persons who beneficially own 5% or more of the outstanding shares of our common stock, if any, is based upon Schedule 13D, Schedule 13G, Form 13F or other filings by such persons with the SEC and other information obtained from such persons.
+Percentage of common stock is based on 68,827,754 shares of common stock outstanding at March 2, 2020.
 Unless otherwise indicated, we believe that each beneficial owner set forth in the table has sole voting and investment power.

-Percentage

-Name and address Type of as marshin Chaves or mad of common stock
+Percentage of common stock

-Type of ownership Shares owned currently outstanding
+Name and address(2) Type of ownership Shares owned currently outstanding

-James E. Keenan (1) Beneficial 200,702 %
+James E. Keenan (1) Record and Beneficial 294,502 %

-John R. Baron Record 17,000 %
+John R. Baron Beneficial 21,922 %

-Jerrold B. Harris Beneficial 129,214 %
+Jerrold B. Harris Beneficial 118,050 %

-Mark S. Lies Record 168,077 %
+Mark S. Lies Beneficial 230,000 %

-Meridee A. Moore Record None %
+Meridee A. Moore Beneficial 170,000 %

 William E. Mayer None None %

-Maureen K. Usifer Record 59,011 %
+Maureen K. Usifer Record and Beneficial 68,132 %

-Michael J. Zugay(2)(3) Beneficial 233,976 %

-Michael Pungello Record 2,750 %
+Michael Pungello Beneficial 24,583 %

 Charles C.S.
 Park None None %

-All officers and directors as a group (10 persons)(4) Record and
+All officers and directors as a group (9 persons) Record and Beneficial 927,189 1.35%

-Beneficial 810,730 1.11%

-^{} Represents less than 1%.
+\ Represents less than 1%.

-^{(1) 156,784} shares represent phantom shares.
+- (1) 173,223 shares represent phantom shares.
 A phantom share is the economic equivalent of one share of common stock and, subject to the applicable vesting requirements, becomes payable in cash.
-These phantom shares vest in equal installments on each of the first three anniversaries of the award.
+These phantom shares vest in equal installments on each of the first three anniversaries of the award. - (2) The address for all our officers and Directors is c/o BlackRock Capital Investment Corporation, 40 East 52nd Street, New York, NY 10022.